2025 European Badminton Championships

 The 2025 European Badminton Championships was the 31st edition of the European Badminton Championships.
 It was held in Forum Horsens, Horsens, Denmark, from 8 to 13 April 2025.

 Tournament

 The 2025 European Badminton Championships is the 31st edition of the European Badminton Championships.
 This tournament is organized by Badminton Europe and hosted by the Badminton Denmark.

 Venue

 This tournament will be held at the Forum in Horsens, Denmark.

 Point distribution

-Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF World Tour Super 500 event.
+Below is the point distribution table for each phase of the tournament based on the BWF points system for the European Badminton Championships, which is equivalent to a Super 500 event.